velbix/git-year/README.md

 - **Shows the past year of commit activity** (today back to the same date last year) for the current Git repo
 - **Jump to any calendar year** with `--year 2024` (auto-stops at today if the year is still in progress)
+- **Choose Monday or Sunday as the calendar week start** and keep the preference across reboots
 - **Green intensity gradient** based on commit volume
 - **Compact vertical bars (`|`)** instead of large squares — fits even tiny terminals
 - **Zero dependencies** (pure Python + Git)